All Episodes

 That's how the theory goes.

-But Mike Tomlin, the new head coach of the Pittsburgh Steelers is 3-0 on Monday night.
+But Mike Tomlin, the new head coach of the Pittsburgh Steelers, is 3-0 on Monday night.

-The Steelers are without their starting strong safety, but I ran into Coach Madden in the hotel at the we stated to Conrad uh in Indianapolis on Saturday night, and Coach Madden was in the lobby wearing a baseball cap down over his head in uh in in blue jeans and so forth, and he was he was with Vinny, who is the uh I mean, every organization has a Vinny.
+We stayed at the Conrad in Indianapolis on Saturday night, and Coach Madden was in the lobby wearing a baseball cap down over his head in blue jeans and so forth.

-He's just he's one of these guys.
+He's one of these guys.

-He said, Ah, Steelers.
+He said, ah, Steelers.

 They're just a better team.